juliaetyson/Plutarch-FYW/juliatyson_new_paper.md

 The Carians decided that they no longer wanted the Melians there and conspired against them.
 They made a plan to invite the Melians to a banquet and kill them.
 Caphene, A Carian maiden fell in love with Nymphaeus so when she heard of the scheme, she couldn’t let her love die.
 Caphene revealed her peoples treachery to Nymphaeus.

 When the Carians invited the Melians Nymphaeus told them that it was a custom for them to go to dinner with women.
-Upon which the Carians gladly told them to bring the women with them.
+Upon hearing this the Carians gladly told them to bring the women with them.
 Nymphaeus told the men to come to the banquet unarmed in casual attire while the women should carry a sword in their garments.

 They arrived at the feast prepared for the fight.
 In the middle of the meal the Carians gave their signal to strike.
 At this time all of the Melian women simultaneously retrieved their swords and handed them to their husband and male relatives.